The Esoteric Evolution, Surah Ar-Rahman (The Beneficent)

 The End Note

-I found a very peculiar fact about the verses of this chapter that deal with rewards and punishments.
-The punishment portion comprises of the verses 37–45, a sum of 8 verses; whilst the reward portion comprises of verses 46–78, a sum of 32 verses.
-Therefore, the Glory aspect of Divine Attribute is probably four times greater than that of the Might aspect, and that definitely is something to celebrate.
-I should conclude this article with the following statement of Quran.
+I came across an intriguing observation concerning the verses in this chapter that discuss rewards and punishments.
+The punishment section consists of the verses 37–45, a sum total of 8 verses; whilst the reward segment comprises of verses 46–78, a sum total of 32 verses.
+Therefore, one can deduce from this observation that the aspect of the Divine Attribute related to Glory is likely four times more significant than that of Might, which should certainly be a cause for celebration.
+I should conclude this article with the following statement from the Quran.

 O mankind!
 Lo!
 We have created you male and female, and have made you nations and tribes that ye may know one another.
 Lo! the noblest of you, in the sight of Allah, is the best in conduct.
 Lo!
 Allah is Knower, Aware.
 (49, 13)